Richard Amardi: Professional career

 In the 2014–15 season, Amardi started his professional career close to where he grew up, with the National Basketball League of Canada's Brampton A's.
 He played with the A's for two years.
 He averaged 15.2 points, 4.6 rebounds and 1.1 assists per game in his rookie season.
 In the 2015–16 season, he averaged 11.9 points, 4.4 rebounds and 1.5 assists per game.

 Amardi then played with the Niagara River Lions, in the 2016–17 season.
 He averaged 12.8 points and 6.3 rebounds per game with the River Lions.
 Amardi was named to the NBLC All-Canadian Third Team.
 For the 2017 season, Amardi joined Raptors 905, but he was waived on December 11, 2017.

 On January 30, 2019, he signed with Al Ahli in Libya.
 On August 7, 2020, Amardi signed with the Greek Basket League club Charilaos Trikoupis.
 On January 29, 2021, Amardi mutually parted ways with the Greek team.
 In 12 games with them, he averaged 7.2 points and 4.4 rebounds.

 Amardi signed with Mexican club Dorados de Chihuahua in the East Division of the Liga Nacional de Baloncesto Profesional (LNBP) for the 2021–2022 season.In 8 games with the club, he averaged 5.9 points, 3 rebounds, and 1 assists per game.
 He left the team at the end of his contract at seasons endings.

 In November 2022, Amardi continued his professional basketball career by signing with the Brazilian team of Esporte Clube Pinheiros, of Brazils top professional league, Novo Basquete Brasil (NBB).
 In 19 games with the club, the Canadian forward averaged 8.6 points, 5.6 rebounds while helping lead Pinheiros to a 13–6 record.

 National team career

 On August 22, 2017, Amardi was named to the senior Canadian National Team's roster for the 2017 FIBA AmeriCup, which was held in Argentina.
 He averaged 3.5 points and 1.5 rebounds per game at the tournament.

 Personal life

-Armadi is the son of Maxwell (aka Max-B) and Elizabeth Amardi.
+Amardi is the son of Maxwell (aka Max-B) and Elizabeth Amardi.
 He has four siblings, Edward, Constance, Olivia and Crystal.